grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 ## So is this trend going to continue?
-I fully believe this trend is going to continue down this line and will continue to go in this direction and I have a couple of language examples to prove this/
+I fully believe this trend is going to continue down this line and will continue to go in this direction and I have a couple of language examples to prove this.

 ### Zig
-Zig is an up and coming language that while the language is still in Beta, was deemed to be good enough to be used in a fully fledged product known as [Tigerbeetle](https://tigerbeetle.com/).
+Zig is an up and coming language that while being in Beta, was deemed to be good enough to be used in two different fully fledged products known as [Tigerbeetle](https://tigerbeetle.com/) and [Bun](https://bun.sh/).

 Zig aims to be a systems level language similar to Rust listed above but with less guardrails around memory management making closer to being able to be a drop in replacement for C.
 Obviously coming from that domain will lead to the language trying to replicate C in its syntax and it does with the addition of some Functional features such as: